h0mbre/h0mbre.github.io/_posts/2019-05-27-Egghunter_GMON_Vulnserver.md

 ## Background

-If you have not done so, it's probably best that you read our first approach to exploiting the 'GMON' command in Vulnserver with an SEH_based exploit [here](https://h0mbre.github.io/SEH_Based_Exploit/#).
+If you have not done so, it's probably best that you read our first approach to exploiting the 'GMON' command in Vulnserver with an SEH-based exploit [here](https://h0mbre.github.io/SEH_Based_Exploit/#).

 In summary:
 Our exploit code looked like this: